wehlutyk/thesis/content/3-4-gistr-results.md

 Call this the utterance dimension.
 An important feature of this representation of transformations is its uniqueness.
 Indeed, at the mathematical level a consensus alignment encodes a transformation as a pair of word sequences with gaps (and possible sub-alignments of exchanged parts), an encoding that is not unique.
-Insertions and deletions that happen together can be reordered (putting insertions before their neighbouring deletions instead of the other way around, or alternating an insertion with a deletion);
+Insertions and deletions that happen together can be reordered (putting insertions before their neighbouring deletions instead of the other way around, or alternating an insertion with a deletion).
 The exchange of two parts around a stable chunk can also be re-encoded by inverting the roles of stable and exchanged chunks, all without changing the transformation represented by the encoding.
 By compressing the gaps in this encoding, the utterance dimension merges these equivalent versions together and produces a unique diagram representing the transformation.
 We picture this correspondence between the transformation diagram in the utterance dimension and the compressed form of consensus alignments in @fig:gistr-dimensions-utterance.